confluentinc/ksql/design-proposals/klip-57-kafka-headers.md

 ### Syntax

 Unlike other pseudocolumns, if a user wants to access headers, they will create a column with the `HEADERS` keyword.
 This column will be populated with the full list of header keys and values.
-There can be any number of HEADERS columns.
+There can only be one HEADERS column.
 ```
 ksql> CREATE STREAM A (
-    my_headers ARRAY<STRUCT<key STRING, value BYTES>> HEADERS,
-    my_headers_2 ARRAY<STRUCT<key STRING, value BYTES>> HEADERS);
+    my_headers ARRAY<STRUCT<key STRING, value BYTES>> HEADERS);
 ```
+If there are multiple HEADERS columns, then an error will be thrown.
 The type of a header backed column must be exactly `ARRAY<STRUCT<key STRING, value BYTES>>`.
 An error will be thrown if that is not the case.
 ```
 ksql> CREATE STREAM B (my_headers ARRAY<BYTES> HEADERS);
 Error: Columns specified with the HEADERS keyword must be typed as ARRAY<STRUCT<key STRING, value BYTES>>.